William Saliba: International career

 On 21 March 2022, Saliba received a call-up to France's senior squad for the first time as an injury replacement to Benjamin Pavard to play in friendlies against the Ivory Coast and South Africa.
 He played in five of France's 2022–23 UEFA Nations League games.
 In November 2022, Saliba was called up to the 26-man France squad that would compete in Qatar for the 2022 FIFA World Cup.
 He made his tournament debut on 30 November, replacing Raphaël Varane in the 63rd minute of France's final group game against Tunisia.
 In May 2024, Saliba was included in France's squad for the UEFA Euro 2024.

+On 14 May 2026, Saliba was selected in the 26-man squad for the 2026 FIFA World Cup.
+He sustained a back injury during the World Cup semi-finals against Spain which would sideline him for several months.

+Style of play

+Saliba can play as part of a back three and is known for his partnership with Gabriel.
+Saliba is renowned for his ball-playing ability, footballing intelligence, and passing accuracy.
+Due to his composure and finesse, Saliba has been described as a "Rolls Royce" footballer by many, including Martin Keown and David O'Leary, both former Arsenal centre-backs.

 Personal life

-Saliba was born in Bondy, Seine-Saint-Denis.
-His father is Lebanese and his mother is Cameroonian.
+Saliba is a Muslim.
+His mother died in 2020.